LangStream/documentation/installation/docker.md

 * --start-webservices true|false: starts the LangStream HTTP components (control plane and API gateway) (default is `true`)
 * --start-database true|false: starts an embedded vector JDBC compliant database (HerdDB) (default is `true`)

-For example, if you are using an external Apache Kafka or Pulsar broker you don't need to start Kafka in the container and you can save local resources.
+For example, if you are using an external Apache Kafka or Pulsar broke, you don't need to start Kafka in the container and you can save local resources by not running the service.

 ### Running a single agent

-By default the "docker run" mode runs all the agents in the application.
+By default the "docker run" mode runs all the agents in the application pipeline.
 If you want to debug or work on a single agent you can use the `--only-agent` flag to specify the agent to run.

 The id of the agent is the same id of the "executors" section in the application descriptor.
 You can see this id with the "langstream apps get -o yaml" command.